Tom Brady No. 2? Patriots QB Trails Hillary Clinton On Very Important List

 Yes, you read that right.

 As you might know, Brady released his book, “The TB12 Method: How To Achieve A Lifetime Of Sustained Peak Performance” on Monday, and it already has checked in at No. 2 on Amazon’s best-sellers list.
-Right behind Clinton’s new book “What Happened,” which details her loss in the 2016 presidential election.
+It trails Clinton’s new book “What Happened,” which details her loss in the 2016 presidential election.

 Overall, that’s not a bad start for Brady’s book, which certainly has some interesting tidbits in it, including how to avoid getting a sunburn.